Body Camera Program

 Data Practices Statute

 A 2016 Data Practices Statute outlines how body camera footage is maintained and released.
-Below please see the overview of the statute, but as a general rule body camera footage will be released to the subject of the video, once any criminal proceedings are closed.
+Below is the overview of the statute.
+As a general rule body camera footage will be released to the subject of the video, once any criminal proceedings are closed.
 The Big Lake Police Department Body Camera Policy derives from a League of Minnesota Cities Policy outlining best practices.
 Within this policy, all uniformed officers are requested to be equipped with a body camera during their shift.
-This includes; Chief of Police, Lieutenant, and all Patrol Officers.
+This includes; Chief of Police, Sergeants, and all Patrol Officers.
 The policy in general allows officer discretion in what is captured, but does require officers to activate their body cameras when:

 - Escalating levels of conflict are taking place